FredB0ss/python_module_template/README.md

 The YAML specifications contains the common following fields:

-MODEL: <model>
+MODEL: *model*

-model is either:
+*model* is either:

 - flat: module with global functions only
 - class: module implementing a class
 - class_iter: module implementing an iterator kind of a class

-MODULE_NAME: <name> module name as seen by the Python interpreter.
+MODULE_NAME: *name*, module name as seen by the Python interpreter.

-MODULE_DOC: <string> description of the module, highly recommended.
+MODULE_DOC: *string*, description of the module, highly recommended.

 MODULE_NAMESPACE: <name> This name is solely used in the C implementation.